idsia-robotics/idsia-robotics.github.io/index.md

 ---
 layout: default
-title: Robotics Group at IDSIA
+title: The Robotics Lab at IDSIA
 permalink: /
 ---